JCSDA/jedi-docs/docs/inside/jedi-components/oops/generic-implementations/obserror.rst

 The covariance can be configured using the following options:

-* :code:`random amplitude` (optional, default value is 1.0) -- a multiplier used when generating a random sample from the observation error covariances (standard error deviations are multiplied by this number)
+* :code:`obs perturbations amplitude` (optional, default value is 1.0) -- a multiplier used when generating a random sample of observation perturbations using the observation error covariance matrix (standard deviations are multiplied by this number)
 * :code:`zero-mean perturbations`: logical variable with a default of :code:`false`.
 Set to :code:`true` to constrain observation perturbations to have a zero ensemble mean (can be used in the :doc:`Ensemble of Data Assimilations (EDA) <../applications/ensemble-applications>`).
 If this option is set to :code:`true`, the following options also have to be set:

   - :code:`member`: ensemble member index (1-based);